 There is no denying that education has changed dramatically over the past year due to covid 19.
 More than 1.5 billion students were affected worldwide according to UNESCO with many of those turning to online learning as their main source of education.
 Although there has been a rapid increase since the pandemic, there was already an emerging trend of education turning to online learning as a way to supplement and enhance traditional learning.

-So, looking forward, how will study abroad be affected by this change to online learning?
-How can study abroad and travelling to a different country be synonymous with online learning and staying at home?
-It’s time to think outside the box and see how you can make both work to your advantage.
+So, looking forward, how will studying abroad be affected by this change to online learning?
+How can studying abroad and travelling to a different country be synonymous with online learning and staying at home?
+It’s time to think outside the box and see how you can make both works to your advantage.

 Structured Camps vs Flexible Learning:

 Studying abroad will always be a constant within the industry, there is simply no replacing jumping on a plane and discovering a new culture, learning a new language and creating unforgettable memories.